 Not Prioritizing Sleep

 Clocking a solid eight hours every night will do wonders for your complexion (not to mention your mental health).
 "Your skin cells function on a circadian rhythm, similar to the sleep-wake cycle that makes you tired at night and wakes you up in the morning," Zeichner tells the magazine.
 At night, your body repairs the damage it endured during the day, including air pollution, sun damage, or even a breakout.
 "So when you skimp on sleep, that entire process is thrown off, and your skin can't prep for the next day.
 This stresses your skin out, throwing off the repair process, which ultimately leads to less healthy cells and premature aging."
-He recommends prioritizing sleep as much as possible and applying Vaseline Intensive Care Advanced Repair Lotion to your entire body before heading to bed.
+He recommends prioritizing sleep as much as possible and applying moisturizing lotion, such as Vaseline Intensive Care Advanced Repair Lotion, to your entire body before heading to bed.